Alexander Bakunin: Return to Pryamukhino

-During this period, in his time that was free from economic concerns, he wrote a philosophical treatise, in the preface to which, based on an analysis of Russian history, he argued that the times of glory and power of Russia were always associated with the free position of its people, and that the "slavery" of its peasants, which at that time seemed natural and traditional to many, was a consequence of the greed of the grandees, unrestrained by the law.
+In a preface to a philosophical treatise, Bakunin argued that times of glory and power for Russia were always associated with the freedom of its people, and that the "slavery" of its peasants, which at that time seemed natural and traditional to many, was a consequence of the greed of the grandees, unrestrained by the law.

-At the same time, Alexander was actively involved in the construction of a new residential building in his estate.
-For the production of bricks, not far from Pryamukhin, there was a brick factory, the raw material for which was the clay deposits in the vicinity of Pryamukhin.
-Until 1810, two separate outbuildings were built, which were later combined into a single structure.
+Bakunin was also actively involved in the construction of a new residential building in his estate.
+By 1810, two separate outbuildings were built, which were later combined into a single structure.
 In 1808, construction began on a new stone church, which was mostly completed by 1826.
-Alexander Bakunin was also involved in park construction in his estate, ennobling the estate park, which the Bakunins inherited from the former owners of the Shishkovs.
-It was Alexander who gave his park a picturesque and beautiful beauty, which was later admired by many of his guests, and which was called by Belinsky "Preukhin harmony".
-He arranged picturesque cascades of ponds in the park, which was facilitated by several springs available on the territory of the estate.
-He converted the old Riga into a Turkish bath.
-On the left bank of the Osuga River, he arranged several baths.
+He was also involved in park construction in his estate, which the Bakunins inherited from the former owners of the Shishkovs.
+He arranged picturesque cascades of ponds in the park, converted the old Riga into a Turkish bath, and arranged serverla baths on the left bank of the Osuga River.

-In 1806, Alexander Mikhailovich Bakunin was elected the Novotorzhsky district and Tver provincial leader of the nobility.
+In 1806, he was elected the Novotorzhsky district and Tver provincial leader of the nobility.
 After his marriage in 1810, he settled for a while in Tver, where Alexander Mikhailovich was a member of the salon of Grand Duchess Ekaterina Pavlovna.
-In this salon, he communicated with many famous people of his time, for example, with the famous Russian historian, historiographer and writer Nikolay Karamzin.
-In Tver Varvara Alexandrovna took piano lessons and drawing lessons from the famous painter Orest Kiprensky.
+In this salon, he communicated with many famous people of his time, such as the historian, historiographer and writer Nikolay Karamzin.